ENAD Polis Chrysochous FC: History

-In 2002 EN.A.D. entered the 4th Division of the Cyprus Championship.
+In 2002 ENAD entered the 4th Division of the Cyprus Championship.
 After a successful year in the 4th Division, the team was promoted to the Cypriot 3rd Division in 2003 where they played for four consecutive seasons.
 Among their achievements during that period is the participation in the National cup league group stage for the 2004–05 season, with teams from all professional CFA divisions.
 In 2007–08 the club was relegated back to the 4th Division.
 This was mainly caused through financial problems created by having to play the club's home games at other grounds in the Pafos area, away from their own fan base, whilst the Polis Stadium was developed.
-Nevertheless, after a reestablishment to the management status of the club, in the 2008–09 season, EN.A.D. managed to return to the 3rd Division, despite the difficulties, which is where they play today.
+Nevertheless, after a reestablishment to the management status of the club, in the 2008–09 season, EN.A.D. managed to return to the 3rd Division.

-EN.A.D. in their ground
+ENAD POLIS CHRYSOCHOUS in their ground

 The past three seasons have seen the club playing in the new Municipality Stadium of Polis and consolidate its position in the 3rd Division finishing 4th in 2010 – 2011 just missing promotion to the 2nd Division.
 Moreover, during this same season the team won through to the Cup Final for Divisions 3 and 4, but they were defeated 1 – 0.

 With the team returning to its own ground, there was a large increase in the fans support.
 Indeed, this can be exemplified by the fact that during the past season, EN.A.D. remained undefeated in all home games.

 Of course, people close to the team know that this is not enough.
 Increasingly the club has to make changes to its Financial Structure and Organization to meet the challenges ahead.
 Their philosophy however is to make the club successful and closer to the community.
 This in turn and at the same time can help to develop and grow the prosperity and well-being of this region's whole community.

-EN.A.D.
-Football Academies
+ENAD Football Academies

 After returning to Polis, the academy saw 130 young people receiving expert coaching, with many young players promoting to the First Team making their debuts for the club at the age of even 14 years old.
 Last season saw the academy Under 17 team achieving 4th position in the Cyprus U-17 National League.
 This season the club will have a U-21 and U-15 team and it is hoped that more young players will be able to rise to the First Team Squad.
 Young players are, of course, the life blood of any football club.